© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Corndon Hill Round Cairns is a scheduled monument protected by Cadw under reference MG111.
 View the official record →

-Corndon Hill Round Cairns is a Neolithic or Early Bronze Age funerary monument located on Corndon Hill in Montgomeryshire, Wales.
+Corndon Hill Round Cairns are prehistoric burial monuments located in Wales and form part of the Bronze Age funerary landscape of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG111.

 Corndon Hill Round Cairns dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Corndon Hill Round Cairns is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG111.